 Data Definitions and Sources

-Virginia General Assembly, Joint Legislative Audit and Review Commission (JLARC) "Virginia Compared to Other States" (January 2013), "Bond Ratings" (22). jlarc.virginia.gov/reports/Rpt438.pdf
+Virginia General Assembly, Joint Legislative Audit and Review Commission (JLARC) "Virginia Compared to Other States" (2016), "Bond Ratings" (22). jlarc.virginia.gov/pdfs/reports/Rpt481.pdf

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.